What Is Anxiety?

 - Sleep disturbance (difficulty falling or staying asleep, or restless, unsatisfying sleep).

 A good place to start helping yourself is to read When Panic Attacks by David Burns, MD who uses cognitive behavioral therapy to help readers feel better.
-Another good choice is The Anxiety and Phobia Workbook by Edmund Bourne, PhD.
+Another choice is The Anxiety and Phobia Workbook by Edmund Bourne, PhD.
 Dr. Bourne uses cognitive behavioral therapy as well as other techniques to help.

 Since stress increases cortisol in your body which leads to anxiety, adding exercise is beneficial.
 When you exercise, your cortisol levels come down.
 In addition, yoga relaxes muscle tension, a symptom of anxiety.
 See my blog article Better Health is Easier Than You Think published January 9, 2017.
 And don’t be shy about crying.
 Your tears contain cortisol which explains why you feel better after a good cry.
 You should cut out all caffeine until you feel better.
 Caffeine is a mood altering stimulant that you don’t need when you are not feeling well.
 You could also consider seeing your doctor for a medication evaluation.